cdktf/cdktf-provider-googlebeta/docs/googleLustreInstance.go.md

 - *Type:* *map[string]*string

-Optional.
 Labels as key value pairs.

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_lustre_instance#labels GoogleLustreInstance#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.41.0/docs/resources/google_lustre_instance#labels GoogleLustreInstance#labels}

 ---